zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 In this example:

-- The `pipeline_tags` are applied to the entire SageMaker pipeline execution.
-They are also propagated automatically by AWS down to the child Sagemaker jobs.
+- The `pipeline_tags` are applied to the entire SageMaker pipeline object.
+SageMaker automatically applies the pipeline_tags to all its associated jobs.
 - The `tags` in `step_settings` are applied to the specific SageMaker job for the `preprocess_data` step.

 This approach allows for more granular tagging, giving you flexibility in how you categorize and manage your SageMaker resources.
 You can view and manage these tags in the AWS Management Console, CLI, or API calls related to your SageMaker resources.